yauml/yauml/README.rst

 Example
 -------

-The script lets you use the the YAML language in order to build a UML conception diagram.
+The script lets you use the YAML language in order to build a UML conception diagram.
 Let the following file ``./example/ex1/1.yaml``::

     - class: A